Home

 Work expands to fill the time we give it.

-As a teacher, you need to manage three time zones:
+As a teacher, you need to manage three specific elements to your day:

 When you plan, prepare, assess students’ work, make the classroom displays, organize your paperwork or any of the other jobs do, you’re in Zone 2.